profullstack/transcoder/README.md

 The module includes the following test files:
 - `test/transcode.test.js` - Tests for the core transcoding functionality
 - `test/presets.test.js` - Tests for the Smart Presets feature
+- `test/thumbnails.test.js` - Tests for the Thumbnail Generation feature

-These tests verify the core functionality of the module, including error handling, option processing, and preset handling.
+These tests verify the core functionality of the module, including error handling, option processing, preset handling, and thumbnail generation.

 ## License